emad-elsaid/xlog/README.md

 * Disqus comments section (you can change it to your comments from app/views/layouts/_comments.html)
 * pagination for posts index page
 * MathML support
+* ctrl+Key shortcut listner, ctrl+s will sibmit post, ctrl+e will got to new post page

 ## TODO